shopwp/documentation/docs/getting-started/installing.md

 We recommended the [Shopify Lite plan](https://www.shopify.com/lite) if you intend to only sell on WordPress and other sales channels such as Facebook or Instagram.
 All plugin features will work with Shopify Lite and is a great option if want to save money!

-Okay, let's get started. 🙌
+Okay, let's get started! 🙌

 ## Installing the free version